SnehalD14/gpd_ros/README.md

 # ROS Wrapper for GPD

-A ROS wrapper around the [GPD](https://github.com/atenpas/gpd2) package for detecting 6-DOF grasp poses for a 2-finger robot hand (e.g., a parallel jaw gripper) in 3D point clouds.
+A ROS wrapper around the [GPD](https://github.com/SnehalD14/gpd) package for detecting 6-DOF grasp poses for a 2-finger robot hand ( a parallel jaw gripper) in 3D point clouds.

 ## Installation